data-community-of-practice/AI-Graph-Obsidian/tools/Week 10/The idea of Reflection Models.md

 Much like humans can overthink decisions, reflective AI models can fall into a loop of unnecessary self-evaluation.
 This overthinking leads to inefficiency because the system is essentially second-guessing itself.
 In some cases, the AI may make a correct decision but then waste time reflecting on it, considering whether it made an error, and sometimes needlessly adjusting its response.

 ## Conclusion
 The introduction of reflection in AI has sparked an important debate about the direction of AI development.
-While the idea of self-assessing models is exciting, it often results in unnecessary complexity and inefficiency.
-Many tasks that reflection seeks to improve can be handled just as effectively, if not more so, by non-reflective models designed for speed and accuracy.
+While self-assessing models are an exciting concept, they can add unnecessary complexity.
+Many tasks that reflection aims to enhance can be handled just as well, by non-reflective models that prioritise speed and accuracy.

 ## Reference